nehav-py/FINVERSE---SE-mini-project/README.md

-# FINVERSE - Explore the world of smart banking
+# FINVERSE - "Explore the world of smart banking"

 🌐 LIVE DEMO